 - Toxic people tend to have no respect for boundaries.
 In a friendship, relationship, or anything else, there are boundaries, and a person who is toxic will try to cross those boundaries, or at the very least lean on them, quite a few times.

-- Continuing off that one, a toxic person is one who only seems to talk to you when they disagree.
+- Expanding upon the earlier note, a toxic person is one who only seems to talk to you when they disagree.
 You've probably seen this phenomenon on Facebook, where someone never likes your posts or gives support, but if you have an opinion, they'll be the first in line to say how wrong you are.

-There are many other signs, but this is a good starting point.
+There are many other signs that the person is toxic, but this is a good starting point.

 What makes a toxic parent?